 Students who participate in two varsity sports and maintain a GPA of 3.7 are honored with the scholar Athlete Award.
 This award is sponsored by the Athletic Boosters and recognizes students who model the standard of excellence both in and out of the classroom.
-Scholar Athletes are recognized with a certificate during a ceremony prior to Field Day.
+Scholar Athletes are recognized with a certificate.